-To help you fulfil your GDPR obligations and ensure our systems support you to do this, we have produced the following documentation for you to use in your school.
+To help you fulfil your GDPR obligations and ensure our systems support you to do this, we have produced the following documentation for you to use in your organisation.
 Click the buttons below to download the relevant documents.
 If you have any questions or queries, check out the FAQ section below, or get in touch via our contact us page.

 If you only use the InVentry onsite system, we don’t do anything with the data.
 The system sits on a computer that you have purchased and sits on your network.
-We have no access to this without your consent and would always ask for this before doing so.
+If you have a maintenance contract, we cannot access to your system without your consent and would always seek this before doing so.

-All transfer is done via https to ensure that it remains secure in transit.
-This is also the same when the support team need to access the school system via the internet to conduct work on a school system.
+The same level of encrypted communication (https/TLS1.2) is used when the support team need to access the organisations system via the internet to conduct work on a school system.

 The InVentry system installed on the computer purchased from your reseller is encrypted at the 256bit AES industry standard.

 The only cases where personal data could be displayed on the InVentry screen system are:

-- In the case of visitor entering their own details, the system will be/is set up to ensure that they are asked for their consent for this to be displayed.
-In the case of pre-registered visitors, it is the responsibility of the school to gain consent for this when arranging the pre-booking.
+In the case of visitor entering their own details, the system will be/is set up to ensure that they are asked for their consent for this to be displayed.
+In the case of pre-registered visitors, it is the responsibility of the customer to gain consent for this when arranging the pre-booking.

 InVentry does not take a copy of the customer database so it is key that the customer set the location for the systems automatic back up.
 Any data entered by the customer into the on-premise InVentry system can be set in line with its own retention policy.
 This can be done via the data purge setting that can be found in the console of the system.